Quercus falcata

 Quercus falcata, also called southern red oak, spanish oak, bottomland red oak or three-lobed red oak is an oak (part of the genus Quercus).
-Native to the southeastern United States, it gets its name the "Spanish Oak" as these are the areas of early Spanish colonies, whilst "southern red oak" comes from both its range and leaf color during late summer and fall.
+Native to the Southern United States, it gets its name the "Spanish oak" as these are the areas of early Spanish colonies, while "southern red oak" comes from both its range and leaf color during late summer and fall.
 The southern red oak is a deciduous angiosperm, so has leaves that die after each growing period and come back in the next period of growth.

 Description

 Quercus falcata is a medium to large-sized deciduous tree 25–30 m tall, with a few forest grown specimens on highly productive sites reaching 35–44 m, with a trunk up to 1.5 m in diameter, the crown with a broad, round-topped head.

 The leaves are 10–30 cm long and 6–16 cm wide, with 3 to 5 sharply pointed, often curved, bristle-tipped lobes, the central lobe long and narrow; the small number of long, narrow lobes is diagnostic, readily distinguishing southern red oak from other red oaks.
 The base of the leaf is distinctly rounded into an inverted bell shape and often lopsided.
 They are dark green and shiny above, and rusty and hairy below, particularly along the midrib and veins.

 The seed is a short acorn 9–16 mm long, bright orange-brown, enclosed for one-third to half of its length in a flat cup.
 The acorn matures at the end of its second season.
 The bark is dark brownish gray with narrow, shallow ridges.